 .

-With the knowledge aquired above determine whether the sets and binary operations given in Checkpoint 14.12 are groups.
+With the knowledge acquired above determine whether the sets and binary operations given in Checkpoint 14.12 are groups.

 Are these sets with the given operations commutative groups ?